Magnesium Sulfate use while Breastfeeding

 Drugs containing Magnesium Sulfate: Epsom Salt, Suprep Bowel Prep Kit, Suprep, Sulfamag

 Summary of Use during Lactation

-Although intravenous magnesium sulfate given prior to delivery might affect the infant's ability to breastfeed, it increases milk magnesium concentrations only slightly.
-Oral absorption of magnesium by the infant is poor, so maternal magnesium therapy is not expected to affect the breastfed infant's serum magnesium.
-Magnesium sulfate can be taken during breastfeeding and no special precautions are required
+Although intravenous magnesium sulfate given prior to delivery might affect the infant's ability to breastfeed, intention to breastfeed may be a more important determinant of breastfeeding initiation.
+Intravenous magnesium increases milk magnesium concentrations only slightly and oral absorption of magnesium by the infant is poor, so maternal magnesium therapy is not expected to affect the breastfed infant's serum magnesium.
+Magnesium sulfate can be taken during breastfeeding and no special precautions are required.

 Maternal Levels.
 Ten women with pre-eclampsia were given 4 grams of magnesium sulfate intravenously followed by 1 gram per hour until 24 hours after delivery.
 While the average serum magnesium was 35.5 mg/L in treated women compared to 18.2 mg/L in 5 untreated controls, colostrum magnesium levels at the time of discontinuation of the infusion was 64 mg/L in treated women and 48 mg/L in the controls.
 By 48 hours after discontinuation, colostrum magnesium levels were only slightly above control values and by 72 hours they were virtually identical to controls.

 Infant Levels.
 Relevant published information was not found as of the revision date.

 Effects in Breastfed Infants